Fighting climate change armed with nothing but a pension

-Habits are changing already, partly due to the pandemic, with most of us now recycling, buying local, and considering their carbon footprint in transport and home energy decisions.
+Habits are changing already, partly due to the pandemic, with most of us now recycling, buying local, and considering our carbon footprint in transport and home energy decisions.

-But what is clear, is that much more needs to be done to tackle this threat to the planet.
+But what’s clear is that much more needs to be done to tackle this threat to the planet.
 Large scale investment is needed to create the clean energy and transport solutions of the future, not to mention shifting our food production in a more sustainable direction.
-And considering how our pension and investments are invested is a step we can take to work towards that direction.
+And considering how our pension and investments are invested is a step we can all take to work towards that direction.

-How you can join the fight against climate change
+How investors can join the fight against climate change

-This is where ordinary investors, like us, can send a strong signal.
-Collectively we own billions in pension and savings products and we have a say in how that money is invested.
-We can choose to avoid companies with poor records on environmental practices or worker’s rights for example, and focus on those that are actively working towards a more sustainable business model.
+This is where investors, like us, can send a strong signal.
+Collectively investors own billions in pension and savings products, and they have a say in how that money is invested.
+They can choose to avoid companies with poor records on environmental practices or workers’ rights for example, and instead focus on those that are actively working towards a more sustainable business model.

-We believe that, over the long term, well-run companies that take social equality and environmental factors into account, will outperform those which don’t, although there are of course no guarantees.
-Responsible investing isn’t a luxury choice to us, but a necessity to ensure the future health and prosperity not just of our customers but the planet.
+At Aegon, we believe that, over the long term, well-run companies that take social equality and environmental factors into account will outperform those which don’t, although there are of course no guarantees.
+For us, responsible investing isn’t a luxury choice, but a necessity to ensure the future health and prosperity not just of our customers but the planet.

 Remember, the value of investments can go down as well as up and isn’t guaranteed.
 The final value of your pension pot when you come to take benefits may be less than has been paid in.